radekzien/TCP-IP-Java-Model/README.md

 4. networkIP - This is a STRING value which determines the SIMULATED network IP prefix.
 This will affect the IPs assigned to the clients during the DHCP process and the IPs     shown throughout the simulation.

-5. errorChance - This is a DOUBLE value which determines the chances of TCP or TCP-ACK packets being corrupted.
+5. errorChance - This is a DOUBLE value which determines the chances of TCP packets being corrupted.
 This value must be  0<= and >1.
 For NO error simulation,         change this value to 0.
 The default value is 0.1 (10% chance of corruption.)

+6. dropChance - This is a DOUBLE value which determines the chances of TCP packets being dropped in order to simulate packet loss.
+This value must be 0<= and >1.
+For NO packet loss simulation change this value to 0.
+The default is 0.2 (20% chance of loss)

 ## ----- RUNNING THE PROJECT -----
 This is how you run the project.
 For each router and client instance, you will need a new terminal window.
 Windows command line or powershell will be fine.